ashallue/CarmichaelAlgorithms/README.md

 # CarmichaelAlgorithms
-New project in 2024: algorithms for tabulating Carmichael numbers, among others.
+New project in 2025: algorithms for Carmichael numbers 1 - Algorithm that answers "Is n a Carmichael number?" in deterministic polynomial time (run-time, but not correctness, depends on ERH).
-Joint with Jonathan Webster!
+  2 - Algorithm that tabulates all Carmichael numbers less than B asymptotically faster than prior works
+      2a - The tabulation found here is hard-coded to B = 10^24 and makes several assumptions about the state of inputs

+Problems with prior work (see https://link.springer.com/article/10.1007/s40993-024-00598-3 and [github.com/ashallue/tabulate_car](https://github.com/ashallue/tabulate_car/tree/master)
 One issue with our 2024 ANTS paper (and the associated codebase github.com/ashallue/tabulate_car) is that for the large preproduct case, 2-3 gcd computations were required at every entry into a nested loop.
 We now believe that the generation of preproducts was the bottleneck in that code, and have new ideas to remove those gcd computations, hopefully resulting in significantly faster tabulation of this case.
 Having received critique of the previous codebase, we decided to start fresh for this project.

 Another issue with the ANTS 2024 tabulation was the amount of duplicated work.
 The way we parallelized had each processer duplicate work.
 Tabulating by the count of distinct prime divisors duplicates work, too.
 E.g., many of the admissibility checks done for the d=6 case are just repeated again for the d=7 case.